Rohit17173/java/README.md

 -  Hierarchical Inheritance: Multiple subclasses inherit from a single parent class, creating a hierarchy of related classes.
 -  Multiple Inheritance: (Not supported directly in Java) A subclass inherits from multiple parent classes.
 This can lead to complexity and ambiguity, so Java and other languages like C++ use alternative approaches like interfaces to achieve similar functionality.
 -  Hybrid Inheritance: A combination of different inheritance types, such as multilevel and hierarchical inheritance, within the same class hierarchy.

+3 . **What is Polymorphism?
+And types of Polymorphism.** ?

+Polymorphism in object-oriented programming (OOP) is the ability of objects of different classes to respond differently to the same method call, based on their specific type.
+It allows for flexible and dynamic behavior in your programs, making them more adaptable and reusable.

+-  Compile-time Polymorphism (Method Overloading):
+   - Occurs when multiple methods in the same class have the same name but different parameter lists.
+   - The compiler determines which method to call based on the number, type, and order of the arguments provided at compile time.